akosgarai/playground_engine/pkg/application/README.md

 - `activeScreen`, the screen that currently used
 - `menuScreen`, the screen that is connected to the application menu.
 - `menuSet`, this flag is true if the menuScreen has been set.
+- `wrapper`, the interface for calling gl commands.

 ## New

 This function returns an initialized application instance.
+It's only input is the wrapper.

 ## Log